August 10, 2025

 3. Notion - The Swiss Army Knife

-The all-in-one workspace that can become anything you want.
+Notion is the all-in-one workspace and database platform that can become anything you want.
 Notion is incredibly flexible.
 You can build databases, wikis, project managers, or creative workspaces.
 The community has created templates for everything imaginable.

 The downside?
 That flexibility comes with complexity.
 Expect to spend time learning how to set it up properly.